Nanasaki-Ai/Bangkok-Intersection/README.md

 `python filtering_2.py`

 You can **skip this step** by downloading the [data](https://pan.baidu.com/s/1ANqBnCyIplW-DCj-e2f9gw?pwd=pit3) (65MB) we preprocessed earlier.

+*Stage 3:* Generates the detection value in txt format.
+Its format is similar to the real value:

+        -track_id
+        -How many times (all 2)
+        -1 / Number of frames entering the zebra crossing area / (all 0) / Bounding box when entering the zebra crossing -2 / Number of frames leaving the zebra crossing area / (all 0) / Bounding box when leaving the zebra crossing

+To reproduce, run

+`python filtering_3.py`

+You can **skip this step** by downloading the [data](https://pan.baidu.com/s/1pSkRGPJDVL0-rX19NRC33A?pwd=n0lk) (610KB) we preprocessed earlier.

 It is recommended to **put these files in a folder as follows**, and you can also **modify the path**.